fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 > It is recommended that you copy the files of the `js` folder from fusioncharts-suite-xt to your project folder.

-* The download package also contains **jsp-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > jsp` folder.
-This folder will also contain JSP-FusionCharts native Export Handlers.
+* The download package also contains **fusioncharts.java** file under `fusioncharts-suite-xt > integrations > java` folder.
+This folder will also contain FusionCharts-Java native Export Handlers.
 The folder structure is shown below:

 ![JSP Js Folder]({% site.baseurl %}/gif/jsp-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `jsp` folder in the FusionCharts Suite XT package.
+> If you are using 3.12.2 or older versions, download v3.13.0 to get the `java` folder in the FusionCharts Suite XT package.

-> It is recommended that you copy the `jsp` folder from `fusioncharts-suite-xt > integrations > jsp` to your project's JavaScript folder.
+> It is recommended that you copy the `fusioncharts.java` file from `fusioncharts-suite-xt > integrations > java > fusioncharts-wrapper` to your project's folder.

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.